kenenisabeyan/kenenisabeyan/README.md

 <h1 align="center">Hi 👋, I'm Kenenisa Beyan<h1/>
-<sub>This is the text that you want to appear in a smaller font size.</sub>
+This is the text that you want to appear in a smaller font size.
-I am a Computer Science and Engineering student at Adama Science and Technology University (ASTU) with a deep passion for technology, innovation, and problem-solving.
-My journey in the field of computer science is driven by curiosity, creativity, and a commitment to continuous learning.
+<sub><sub>I am a Computer Science and Engineering student at Adama Science and Technology University (ASTU) with a deep passion for technology, innovation, and problem-solving.
+My journey in the field of computer science is driven by curiosity, creativity, and a commitment to continuous learning.</sub> </sub>

 <h3 align="center">A passionate full stack developer from Ethiopia</h3><h4></h4>As a full-stack developer and competitive programmer, I enjoy tackling complex challenges, building efficient solutions, and sharing my knowledge with the community.<h4/>